zombor/hledger-envelope-budget/README.md

-# Money
+# hledger envelope budgeting

-`hledger` journal files to track finances.
+YNAB style finances with `hledger`.
 Uses double entry accounting with envelope budgeting.

 This document is heavily inspired by the [YNAB 4 Rules](https://www.youneedabudget.com/the-four-rules/).
 This method has kept my money in a good place for a long time: